Take care of your body… and of your mind!

 Move your body, in any way you like

 Everybody knows that: exercise is good for you and comes with a variety of both physical and mental health benefits.
-Everyone can benefit from physical activity, regardless of age, gender or physical ability.
+Everyone can benefit from physical activity, regardless of age, gender, or physical ability.
 By exercising regularly, you can improve your overall health and fitness and reduce your risk for many chronic diseases.
-And exercise does not have to be boring or unpleasant: any activity that requires you to work your muscles and burn some calories is good for you, so pick what you like best!
+And who said exercise should be boring or unpleasant?
+Luckily, any activity that requires you to work your muscles and burn some calories is good for you, so pick what you like best!
 Check out these tips if you would like to get started with an exercise routine:

 - Set realistic goals before you start

 It’s a good idea to set yourself a general objective before you embark on your fitness journey: it can be anything from wanting to improve your overall well-being to just staying healthy, building muscle, losing some weight, staying active… Remember that your objective is personal and can help you stay motivated on the long run.
-There is no need to compare yourself to athletes or extremely fit people you see all over your social media: everyone has their own potential, and everyone has to start somewhere.
+And do you know who’s your best competitor?
+You!
+Only you.
+So, forget the comparison to x and y and z that you saw on Instagram, or your neighbour, or the cousin of your friend who knows someone who does… Well, you get the idea!
 So set yourself realistic goals you can achieve little by little, every day or every week: this is how you make progress!

 - Stay consistent and make it a routine

 Habits take a while to form, but the more you do something, the easier it will get with time.
-So plan out your workouts and try to stick to a schedule.
+Yes, even squats get easier the more you do them! ;) So plan out your workouts and try to stick to a schedule.
 Be realistic with it: do not plan to run a marathon at 8 pm after work if you know you are going to feel very tired at the end of your day.
 Start slowly, for example with a workout twice a week, and then build up from there, taking into account how you feel and how much time you can dedicate to exercising each week.
-Don’t just cross out the days when you feel like you are too busy: even spending 10–15 minutes working out or going for a brisk walk, for example, is good for you.
+For example, you can start with walking: it’s easy to incorporate in your schedule, you can even do it during your lunch break!
+It’s tempting to cross out the days when you feel like you are too busy, but remember that even spending 10-15 minutes working out or going for a brisk walk, for example, is good for you.

 - Explore your options and make it fun